 • Founded a software consulting, scientific programming, and technology transfer company;

-• Strong experience in scientific computing (simulation and modeling);
+• Extensive experience in scientific computing (simulation and modeling);

 • Multi-disciplinary professional combining computer skills with a scientific background;

 • Extensive experience in the implementation of software products on a variety of platforms and environments including PC’s, workstations;